Carl Sagan: Naturalism

 outside the realm of science.
 On occasion, I will feel free to use the word.
 Science is not only compatible with spirituality; it is a profound source of spirituality.
 When we recognize our place in an immensity of light-years and in the passage of ages, when we grasp the intricacy, beauty, and subtlety of life, then that soaring feeling, that sense of elation and humility combined, is surely spiritual.
+So are our feelings in the presence of great art or music or literature, or acts of exemplary selfless courage, such as those of Mohandas Gandhi or Martin Luther King, Jr. The notion that science and spirituality are somehow mutually exclusive does a disservice to both.

-An environmental appeal, "Preserving and Cherishing the Earth", primarily written by Sagan and signed by him and other noted scientists as well as religious leaders, and published in January 1990, stated that "The historical record makes clear that religious teaching, example, and leadership are powerfully able to influence personal conduct and commitment...
+An environmental appeal, "Preserving and Cherishing the Earth", written primarily by Sagan and signed by him and other noted scientists as well as religious leaders and published in January 1990, stated that "The historical record makes clear that religious teaching, example, and leadership are powerfully able to influence personal conduct and commitment...
 Thus, there is a vital role for religion and science."

-In reply to a question in 1996 about his religious beliefs, Sagan said he was agnostic.
-Sagan maintained that the idea of a creator God of the Universe was difficult to prove or disprove and that the only conceivable scientific discovery that could challenge it would be an infinitely old universe.
-His son, Dorion Sagan, said, "My father believed in the God of Spinoza and Einstein, God not behind nature but as nature, equivalent to it."

 When my husband died, because he was so famous and known for not being a believer, many people would come up to me-it still sometimes happens-and ask me if Carl changed at the end and converted to a belief in an afterlife.
 They also frequently ask me if I think I will see him again.
 Carl faced his death with unflagging courage and never sought refuge in illusions.
 The tragedy was that we knew we would never see each other again.

 I don't ever expect to be reunited with Carl.
 But, the great thing is that when we were together, for nearly twenty years, we lived with a vivid appreciation of how brief and precious life is.
 We never trivialized the meaning of death by pretending it was anything other than a final parting.

 Every single moment that we were alive and we were together was miraculous-not miraculous in the sense of inexplicable or supernatural.
 We knew we were beneficiaries of chance...
 That pure chance could be so generous and so kind...
 That we could find each other, as Carl wrote so beautifully in Cosmos, you know, in the vastness of space and the immensity of time...
 That we could be together for twenty years.
-That is something which sustains me and it’s much more meaningful...
+That is something which sustains me and it's much more meaningful...
 The way he treated me and the way I treated him, the way we took care of each other and our family, while he lived.
 That is so much more important than the idea I will see him someday.

 I don't think I'll ever see Carl again.
 But I saw him.
 We saw each other.
 We found each other in the cosmos, and that was wonderful.